nymtech/nym/documentation/operators/src/nodes/maintenance.md

 In case of a need to move a node from one machine to another and avoiding to lose the delegation, here are few steps how to do it.

-The following examples transfers a mixnode (in case of other nodes, change the `mixnodes` in the command for the `<NODE>` of your desire.
+The following examples transfers a mix node (in case of other nodes, change the `mixnodes` in the command for the `<NODE>` of your desire.

 * Pause your node process.